ablack3/HadesExercises/README.md

 # HadesExercises

-Exercises for the OHDSI tools ecosystem 2020 tutorial
+This repository contains exercises for the OHDSI tools ecosystem 2020 tutorial